Mini Jam Tarts

 • INEXPENSIVE – With only a handful of simple ingredients, this recipe is super budget friendly.
 These tarts even make a delicious homemade gift for loved ones or during the holidays.

-jam tarts displayed on a white cake stand.
+closeup of the mini jam tarts on a white plate.

 Ingredients